Ukrainian embroidery: Central and Eastern Ukraine

 In the Central and Eastern parts of Ukraine, embroidery usually consists of geometric forms and plant ornaments.
 The color range of the motifs is very delicate and very diverse as to individual details.
 In the Poltava Region, the colors usually include pale blue, white, light ochre, pale green and gray tones.
-Poltava products are especially famed for their “white-on-white” and openwork embroidery.
-The red, red-blue (or red-black) color scheme plays an important role in Central- and Eastern-Ukrainian embroidery, as it did throughout almost the whole of Ukraine.
+Poltava and Reshetylivka products are especially famed for their “white-on-white” and openwork embroidery.
+The red, red-blue, or red-black color scheme plays an important role in Central and Eastern Ukrainian embroidery, as it did throughout almost the whole of Ukraine.

 Western Ukraine

 In Western Ukraine, especially the Hutsul region, embroidery uses geometric ornament and a sharply contrasting palette.
-Besides the now widely used cross-stitch, there is still the ornamental needle-weaving stitch called “nyzynka”, which is executed predominantly on the reverse of the fabric and gives a sort of “tweed” effect.
-This is one of the most archaic of traditional Ukrainian stitches that, in combination with the predetermined areas of white background material that peek through the densely laid threads, emphasizes the clear-cut silhouette of the main patterns.
+Besides the now widely used cross-stitch, there is still the ornamental needle-weaving stitch called “nyzynka”, which is executed predominantly on the reverse of the fabric and resembles tweed.
+This is one of the most archaic traditional Ukrainian stitches that, in combination with the predetermined areas of white background material that peek through the densely-laid threads, emphasizes the clear-cut silhouette of the main patterns.

 In the Lemko region, the oldest embroideries were executed in red and red-blue linear motifs.
 Over time, other colors, such as blue, green and yellow, were added.

 In the Boiko region, embroideries varied from simple red-blue geometric motifs in the western reaches of their territory, to wide, densely worked geometric and/or floral patterns in the eastern and southern reaches.
 Boikos were also well known for their finely embroidered pleated smocking work called “bryzhky”, which were found mainly around the collars and sleeve cuffs of women’s and men’s shirts, but also along the top hems of women’s aprons.

 The embroideries of Bukovina are among the richest in all of Ukraine, often combining as many as nine or more colors, including silver and gold metallic thread as well as colored glass beads.
 It also uses a number of stitches.

-The needlework of Pokuttia was also rich and intricately executed, and also quite varied.
-Red was the predominant color in many of the styles of embroidery in this region, usually being worked in thick home-processed wool threads, sometimes with accents of yellow, green and blue added.
-Although cross-stitch was not uncommon, the older and more traditional technique was that of the so-called “curly stitch” (quite popular, in fact, throughout many areas of Southwestern Ukraine).
-In some parts of Pokuttya and neighboring Podillya, wide motifs of intricately worked white-on-white embroidery combined with open work were popular.
-The embroideries of Podillya were similar in many respects to that of both Bukovina and Pokuttia, with discreet yet recognizable differences in color scheme, motifs and placement that nonetheless set them apart.
+The needlework of Pokuttia is also rich and intricately executed, and also quite varied.
+Red is the predominant color in many of the styles of embroidery in this region, usually being worked in thick home-processed wool threads, sometimes with accents of yellow, green and blue added.
+Although cross-stitch is not uncommon, the older and more traditional technique is that of the so-called “curly stitch”.
+In some parts of Pokuttia and neighboring Podillia, wide motifs of intricately worked white-on-white embroidery combined with open work were popular.
+The embroideries of Podillia are similar in many respects to that of both Bukovina and Pokuttia, with discreet yet recognizable differences in color scheme, motifs and placement that nonetheless set them apart.

 In Halychyna, there is a variety of embroidery styles that were specific for individual localities, such that when one sees a piece of embroidery there is no mistaking its origin.

+Volhynian clothing was mainly embroidered with red or black threads; the predominant motifs of the region are geometric plant ornaments.